Loading...

 Tutoring program

-Since 2018, in cooperation with the BNP Paribas Foundation, we have run the tutoring program Knowledge to the Max, which aims to support the education of children and young people from refugee families, primarily those with learning difficulties and at risk of dropping out.
-Young people participating in the program (9-18 years old) receive learning support in the form of individual meetings with a volunteer tutor, and, if necessary, private lessons and group classes to prepare for the high school diploma and the 8th-grade exam.
+Young people participating in the program receive learning support in the form of individual meetings with a volunteer tutor, and, if necessary, private lessons and group classes to prepare for the high school diploma and the 8th-grade exam.
 They also participate in workshops, integration meetings, and joint educational and cultural outings.
 Education specialists are in constant contact with the families of children in the program, offering them the necessary support.
-In the 2024/2025 school year, 100 children are participating in the program, and 30 of them are receiving scholarships to cover education-related costs.

-Day care centers
+Day care center

 For over 10 years, the Foundation also ran a multicultural day care center in Łomża, which provided integration and educational support to children with migration and refugee experience, mainly from Chechnya, Ukraine, and Belarus.
 The day care center was closed in mid-2024 due to a lack of funding.